pinqian77/DDPG-Baseline-For-Portfolio-Management-tf1/README.md

-This is a simple implementation of DDPG in tf1 for protfolio management problem.
+This is a simple implementation of DDPG in tf1 for protfolio management.
 The S&P stock dataset is collected from Wind terminal.

 ## Built Environment